World War I: Confusion among the Central Powers

-The strategy of the Central Powers suffered from miscommunication.
-Germany had promised to support Austria-Hungary's invasion of Serbia, but interpretations of what this meant differed.
+Germany promised to support Austria-Hungary's invasion of Serbia, but interpretations of what this meant differed.
 Previously tested deployment plans had been replaced early in 1914, but those had never been tested in exercises.
 Austro-Hungarian leaders believed Germany would cover its northern flank against Russia.
-Germany, however, envisioned Austria-Hungary directing most of its troops against Russia, while Germany dealt with France.
-This confusion forced the Austro-Hungarian Army to divide its forces between the Russian and Serbian fronts.

 Serbian campaign

-Beginning on 12 August, the Austrian and Serbs clashed at the battles of the Cer and Kolubara; over the next two weeks, Austrian attacks were repulsed with heavy losses, dashing their hopes of a swift victory and marking the first major Allied victories of the war.
-As a result, Austria had to keep sizeable forces on the Serbian front, weakening its efforts against Russia.
-Serbia's defeat of the 1914 invasion has been called one of the major upset victories of the twentieth century.
-In spring 1915, the campaign saw the first use of anti-aircraft warfare after an Austrian plane was shot down with ground-to-air fire, as well as the first medical evacuation by the Serbian army in autumn 1915.
+Beginning on 12 August, the Austrians and Serbs clashed at the battles of the Cer and Kolubara; over the next two weeks, Austrian attacks were repulsed with heavy losses.
+As a result, Austria had to keep sizeable forces on the Serbian front, weakening their efforts against Russia.
+Serbia's victory against Austria-Hungary in the 1914 invasion has been called one of the major upset victories of the twentieth century.
+In 1915, the campaign saw the first use of anti-aircraft warfare after an Austrian plane was shot down with ground-to-air fire, as well as the first medical evacuation by the Serbian army.